-Below are my notes for visiting the Maldives.
-These travel tips, such as the best time to visit the Maldives are obtained from a variety of sources including some of the following: my first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
-Whenever I hear something that interests me about the Maldives, I jot it down here.
-Hope this comes in handy.
+Visiting the Maldives?
+You have found my personal notes and travel tips, such as the best time to visit the Maldives and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
 Enjoy!

 The Maldives is a country in the Indian Ocean comprised of approximately 1,200 coral islands of which approximately 1,000 are uninhabited.